Steps to Become a Miss Wisconsin Candidate

 - If you are a Fair Queen title holder or college titleholder who would like to compete in the Miss Wisconsin Competition review this document: College_Fair_Festival_Winners

-Candidates compete in the following areas of competition: interview, talent, evening wear and lifestyle and fitness in swimsuit.
+Candidates compete in the following areas of competition: interview, talent, and evening wear.
 They also choose a personal platform that they will promote during their year of service as well as supporting the national platform of Children’s Miracle Network Hospitals and STEM.

 Participating in the Miss America Organization is one of the most rewarding and beneficial experiences available to young women in the United States.
 The Miss Wisconsin Organization is a state preliminary competition that